Roberto Bautista Agut: Playing style

 Bautista Agut is a counterpuncher with a decent all-around game.
 He is able to play offensively with his forehand but thrives off his defensive ability with his consistency and quickness around the court.
 He has a clean flat strike on both sides and his game is better suited for hard courts (as compared to many of his Spanish compatriots).
 On the forehand, which is by far his primary weapon, he uses close to an Eastern which allows him a flat hit (instead of the whipping spin hit by Nadal).
 His backhand is easily the weaker wing and the side opponents look to target.
 His serve lacks pace but can create decent angles and slice.

 He is known for his "no-frills" style of play grounded in consistency and precision, rather than pure power and shotmaking.
 However, the lack of variety in his game could also be considered a weakness.

 Personal life

 Roberto's nickname is "Bati".
 His father, Joaquín, a former football player and a banker, died in November 2019 during the Davis Cup tournament; his mother, Ester, who died unexpectedly in May 2018, owned a clothing store in Castellón de la Plana.
 Bautista Agut started playing tennis at the age of five when his mother signed him up to play on the weekends.
 His favourite shot is his forehand.
 His idols growing up were Juan Carlos Ferrero and David Ferrer.

-Beyond tennis, he enjoys horseback riding (he owns seven horses) and playing various sports.
+Beyond tennis, he enjoys horse riding (he owns seven horses) and playing various sports.
 He played football for Villarreal C.F. until he was 14 when he decided to focus on his tennis career.

 Bautista Agut is married to Ana Bodí Tortosa.
 The couple were married on 30 November 2019.
-Their first child, a boy, also named Roberto, was born in September 2020.
+Their first child, a boy, was born in September 2020.
+Their second child, also a boy, was born in January 2025.